etomuc/gx4000-multi-cartridge/README.md

 Other EPROMs may work if they are fully compatible with those types.

+The 29F040 EEPROM can be used with slight modifications (see below).

 ## PCB configuration

 The PCB has been designed to be flexible and handle all kinds of combinations of game size and EPROM size.
 This requires that the assembly and soldering slightly differs, depending on the selected combination.